Maharlika Pilipinas Basketball League: 2021–2025: The start of the professional era

 The 2024 season also featured 29 teams and marked the start of the league's Northern Luzon expansion.
 The ex-professional player limit was removed, allowing teams to sign any number of professional players onto their rosters.
-In April 2024, the league began exploring the possibility of joining the East Asia Super League.
-However, this was later refuted by EASL CEO Henry Kerins in October that year, stating that "there were no exploratory talks" while also sharing his respect for the league.
 The season culminated with the first back-to-back championship after Pampanga defeated the Quezon Huskers in three games in the 2024 MPBL finals, which also featured the league's first international games in five years.

 The 2025 season features 30 teams and will see the introduction of the league's play-in tournament, a series of games to be held after the regular season and before the playoffs to determine which teams take up the final playoff spots similar to its NBA counterpart.
 The Northern Luzon expansion continued with the addition of the Ilagan Isabela Cowboys.